rndmcnlly/bddc/README.md

 The user of `bddc` should think of it as like [`dc`](https://en.wikipedia.org/wiki/Dc_(computer_program)) (in that it offers a calculator in a [repl](https://en.wikipedia.org/wiki/Read%E2%80%93eval%E2%80%93print_loop) interface) or [`z3`](https://github.com/Z3Prover/z3) (in that it packages up a complex inference engine).
 While `bddc` can be used iteractively for quick experiments, it can be run as a subprocess of larger applications (similar to how the [`minisat`](http://minisat.se/) SAT solver is often used).
 The analogy with `z3` goes deeper, however, as `bddc` allows working with expressions over bitvectors rather than elementary Boolean variables.
 In fact, a subset of the [`TLA+`](https://lamport.azurewebsites.net/tla/tla.html) language is supported for rapidly constructing large circuits from simple expressions over bitvectors.

+*If `omega` is just some Python library can be easily installed with pip, why does `bddc` exist?* At least currently, `omega` only offers its full functionality (a wrapper around [`cudd`](https://github.com/ivmai/cudd)) when compiled for Python 3.10 on Linux.
+By packaging `bddc` as a self-contained executable, it can be integrated into applications without needing to reproduce the environment needed to build `bddc` in the first place.
+Someday, someone can build an [αcτµαlly pδrταblε εxεcµταblε](https://justine.lol/ape.html) to stretch a single binary for this project across many more platforms.

 # Usage

 Launch it in a shell: